Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Introduction

 where $\SS^n$ is the set of $n\times n$ symmetric matrices and

 which is proved for example in \cite[Theorem 1]{bomze_optimization_2023}.
 The approach is based on a lifting where the terms $x_ix_j$ are replaced by $(\Xb)_{ij}$ (or equivalently, $\x\x\T$ is replaced by $\Xb$).
 Since the lifted variables are constrained to the set $\GG(\XX)$, whose extreme points are dyadic matrices (i.e. matrices of the form $\x\x\T$), there is an optimal solution to the convex problem that can be decomposed into a feasible solution of the original problem, which by the equality $\tr{\Qb\Xb} = \tr{\Qb\x\x\T} = \x\T\Qb\x$ yields the same optimal value so that the relaxation gap is nullified.
 The key difficulty of this approach is the characterization of $\GG(\XX)$, which is only known for special instances of $\XX$, see for example \cite{anstreicher_computable_2010,burer_copositive_2009,burer_copositive_2012,burer_gentle_2015,eichfelder_set-semidefinite_2013,burer_second-order-cone_2013,sturm_cones_2003,yang_quadratic_2018}.
+These results have been applied, for example, to fractional optimization \cite{amaral_nonconvex_2019,he_convexification_2024} and stochastic 0-1 optimization \cite{natarajan_mixed_2011}.

-Recently, $\GG(\FF)$ has also been used to generate underestimators of optimal value functions of quadratically constrained quadratic problems in \cite{noauthor_gabl_nodate}, which presents a continuation of ideas earlier proposed in \cite{yildirim_alternative_2022,anstreicher_convex_2012}.
+Recently, $\GG(\XX)$ has also been used to generate underestimators of optimal value functions of quadratically constrained quadratic problems in \cite{gabl_finding_2024}, which presents a continuation of ideas earlier proposed in \cite{yildirim_alternative_2022,anstreicher_convex_2012}.
 We want to highlight at this point, that this set will play a central role in our exposition as well.
-We will several times invoke \cite[Proposition 4]{noauthor_gabl_nodate}, which states that if $\XX$ is compact, then $\GG(\XX)$ is compact even if the "$\cl$" operator were omitted so that in that case every element in $\GG(\XX)$ is a convex combination of matrices of the form $\y\y\T\colon \y\in\lrbr{1}\times\XX$ by definition, and not merely a clusterpoint of such convex combinations.
+We will several times invoke \cite[Proposition 4]{gabl_finding_2024}, which states that if $\XX$ is compact, then $\GG(\XX)$ is compact even if the "$\cl$" operator were omitted from its definition so that in that case every element in $\GG(\XX)$ is a convex combination of matrices of the form $\y\y\T\colon \y\in\lrbr{1}\times\XX$, and not merely a clusterpoint of such convex combinations.